MailTape/MailTape-v1/_posts/2016-05-22-Nicola-Cruz.md

 track7_color: trippy
 episode_URL: "http://mailta.pe/218/Nicola-Cruz/"
 guestPic: guestPic218.jpg
+fbPic: fbPic218.jpg
+musiColor: musiColor218.png
+description: "This morning, we’re taking you on a walk in the forest.
+Our guest Nicola Cruz shared with us his visionary tracks where electronic sounds bring us to Nature.
+He collaborated with Nicolas Jaar and has just released his debut album on the underground record label ZZK from Buenos Aires.
+Thought you knew world music?
+Well, think again."
 ---
 <p id="introduction">This morning, we’re taking you on a walk in the forest.
 Our guest [Nicola Cruz](https://www.facebook.com/nicolacruzz/) shared with us his visionary tracks where electronic sounds bring us to Nature.
 He collaborated with [Nicolas Jaar](http://mailta.pe/3/Nicolas-Jaar/) and has just released his debut album on the underground record label ZZK from Buenos Aires.
 Thought you knew “world music”?
 Well, think again.</p>